vatsalshah007/Tinder-Bot/README.md

 Then install Selenium using:
 - `pip install selenium`

+Create a config file and save your username and password over there and import them in the main file

-To Login using Google Account, replace:
+# To Login using Google Account, replace:

 ```
 fb_btn = self.driver.find_element_by_xpath('//*[@id="modal-manager"]/div/div/div/div/div[3]/span/div[2]/button')